ArruranK/blenderProjects/README.md

 # blenderProjects
 Learning Blender 1 project at a time.
-This repo holds all the projects I've worked on as well as the final renders.
+This repo holds all the final renders of all projects I've worked on